bradvin/social-share-urls/README.md

 * Social-share service discontinued in 2018.
 Confirmed after the test requirements: installing WhatsApp on Desktop and Phone, syncing phone with desktop, logging in with verified American legal credentials, and multiple tests of the given documentation - [Invalid Documentation: Using Whatsapp Official Specifications is a Failure](https://faq.whatsapp.com/en/android/26000030/?category=5245251).
 Official development @whatsapp has been negligent in response to inquiries.

     * Official WhatsApp Response: "Unfortunately, that is not supported at the moment.
-We are always working to improve our app and will take your suggestion into consideration."
-(Wed, Mar 28, 2018)
+We are always working to improve our app and will take your suggestion into consideration.
+[Request #172349248330585]" (Wed, Mar 28, 2018)

     * ~~whatsapp://send?text={url}~~